Municipal Corporations (Ireland) Act 1840: Town commissioners

-Many of the extinguished boroughs had an additional form of local government in place, in the form of commissioners appointed under the Lighting of Towns (Ireland) Act 1828.
+Many of the extinguished boroughs had an additional form of local government in place, in the form of commissioners appointed under the Lighting of Towns (Ireland) Act 1828 (9 Geo.
+4. c.
+82).
 Where such a body existed, it was deemed to be the successor to the corporation.
-Section 16 of the Act provided that any borough dissolved with property worth more than £100, and which did not have commissioners under the 1828 Act, should have a board of municipal commissioners established.
-In most cases, the commissioners appointed under the terms of the 1840 Act eventually adopted the terms of the 1828 Act or its replacement, the Towns Improvement (Ireland) Act 1854.
-By 1876, only Carrickfergus was still governed by commissioners appointed under the 1840 Act.
+Section 16 of the act provided that any borough dissolved with property worth more than £100, and which did not have commissioners under the 1828 act, should have a board of municipal commissioners established.
+In most cases, the commissioners appointed under the terms of the 1840 act eventually adopted the terms of the 1828 act or its replacement, the Towns Improvement (Ireland) Act 1854 (17 & 18 Vict. c.
+103).
+By 1876, only Carrickfergus was still governed by commissioners appointed under the 1840 act.